'Messi was impossible but Ronaldo was close to happening' - The truth about Arsenal's near-misses in the transfer market | Goal.com

 “It would be preposterous to talk about cloak-and-dagger operations, that’s more to do with other sectors, but you need to be quick and you need to do things in a very dynamic fashion to get these things over the line.”

-One of the most high-profile signings early on in Cagigao’s time at the club was the capture of Jose Antonio Reyes from Sevilla.
+One of the most high-profile signings early on in Cagigao’s time at the club was the capture of Reyes from Sevilla.

 He would stay for two more years, but homesickness plagued his time in north London and having spent the 2006-07 season on loan with Real Madrid, he joined Atletico Madrid permanently in 2007.